GSA-TTS/identity-site/_pages/help.md

 don't have your phone, you can enter the personal key to access your services or applications.

-### What is two-step authentication?
+### What is two-factor authentication?

-login.gov uses two-step authentication to keep accounts secure.
-As its name implies, two-step authentication (sometimes called two-factor authentication, or 2FA), requires two different methods to sign into an account.
+login.gov uses two-factor authentication to keep accounts secure.
+As its name implies, two-factor authentication (sometimes called 2FA), requires two different methods to sign into an account.
 Usually this means entering a memorized password and a unique code sent to a device (such as a phone) that you own.
 Requiring two methods makes breaking into your account much harder.